kaechele/bonaparte/docs/system_information.md

 :width: 50%
 :align: center

-Custom cable that breaks out the individual connections to be intercepted by common USB to serial adapters.
+A custom cable breaks out the individual connections to be intercepted by two common USB to serial adapters.
 ```